 Many people who work remotely can choose exactly when and how they work on projects, so long as they get them completed in time for the target deadline.
 Working remotely you are also free to take breaks when you require them and follow through on work without being disturbed by a coworker.

-Self-discipline is crucial when working remotely, and if you are able to keep up, you can be a lot more effective than at the office.
+Self-discipline is crucial when working remotely, and if you can keep up, you can be a lot more effective than at the office.

-4. Less absences that reduce your monthly pay
+4. Fewer absences that reduce your monthly pay

 Sometimes when we fall ill with a cold or sore throat, we wake up and decide to give the commute a miss and call in sick out of fear of it making us worse.

 Being at home, however, you will have more time to look after yourself to get better, minimizing contact with others and getting on with some work at the same time.
 This allows you to get better quicker, and studies show that remote workers have fewer absences than on-site employees.